 THE INFLUENCE OF KNOWLEDGE, HOUSEHOLD CONTACT, AND VENTILATION ON THE RISK OF PULMONARY TUBERCULOSIS IN PADANGSIDIMPUAN CITY, NORTH SUMATERA

 Introduction: Tuberculosis remains a global health problem.
 Indonesia was the second rank for tuberculosis cases among 30 high tuberculosis burden countries.
 In Padangsidimpuan city, the number of new tuberculosis cases had increased from 301 cases in 2015 to 351 cases in 2017.
-The aim of study was to determine the association of knowledge, contact history, and ventilation with pulmonary tuberculosis in Padangsidimpuan city.
+The aim of study was to determine the association of knowledge, household contact, and ventilation with pulmonary tuberculosis in Padangsidimpuan city.

 Results: The results showed that factors associated with pulmonary tuberculosis were bad knowledge (OR=7.840; 95% CI: 2.521-24.379), household contact (OR=4.259; 95% CI: 1.730-10.485), and ineligible ventilation (OR=3.029; 95% CI: 1.149-7.988).

-Conclusion: The risk of pulmonary TB increases with bad knowledge, contact history, and ineligible ventilation.
+Conclusion: The risk of pulmonary TB increases with bad knowledge, household contact, and ineligible ventilation.

 Keywords: knowledge, household contact, ventilation, pulmonary tuberculosis